Short Form Video

 Definition

-Short-form video is a fast distribution format built to capture attention in the opening seconds and move viewers toward one immediate action, such as clicking, calling, or booking.[1]
+Short-form video captures attention in the opening seconds and directs the viewer toward one immediate action, such as clicking, calling, or booking.[1]

 Current use